cgoldberg/xvfbwrapper/README.rst

     What is Xvfb?:
 ------------------

-Xvfb (X virtual framebuffer) is a display server implementing the X11 display server protocol.
+`Xvfb` (X virtual framebuffer) is a display server implementing the X11 display server protocol.
-It runs in memory and does not require a physical display.
+It runs in memory and does not require a physical display or input devices.
 Only a network layer is necessary.

-Xvfb is useful for running acceptance tests on headless servers.
+`Xvfb` is useful for running acceptance tests on headless servers.

 ----